c00lkase/TPT_Osmium/README.md

 ## Other Properties

 Osmium also is relatively strong, if you dont touch it with it's reactants it will only break when heated to 3,033°C *(5,491°F)*.
+It's strength also causes it to block any pressure.

 <img src="https://github.com/c00lkase/TPT_Osmium/assets/90591350/492a2622-fa3a-46dd-9884-5e1f158f1bf6" width="300"/>